Cold Weather Activities in NYC

 Visit New York Hall of Science

-New York Hall of Science[/caption] 47-01 111th Street, Queens, NY 11368 Inquisitive minds love visiting the New York Hall of Science.
+You can't beat a museum day - and there are so many outstanding ones in New York.
+Inquisitive minds love visiting the New York Hall of Science.
 NYSCI gives us the opportunity to get up close and personal with the elements of the world around us.
-Many of the exhibits at the Hall of Science are interactive and can prove to be a load of fun for the whole family.
+Many of the exhibits at the Hall of Science are interactive and are lots of fun for the whole family.

 Take a tour of Radio City Music Hall

 Since 1932, Radio City Music Hall has been at the center of the entertainment world hosting events for some of the biggest stars.
-Visitors are able to get an exclusive tour of the Music Hall and even meet a Rockette!
-If you prefer sports over showtunes, check out the All Access Tour of Madison Square Garden.
+As the official home of the Christmas Spectacular Starring the Radio City Rockettes, winter is the best time to visit.
+Visitors can get an exclusive stage door tour of the Music Hall and even meet a Rockette.

 Shopping at Century 21 Department Store

 No matter the weather, you can always find a way to fit in some shopping.
-The shopping options in New York City are limitless but our favorite way to spend our hard-earned dollars is at the Century 21 Department Store, a 4-story beast full of discounted designer goods, clothes, shoes and much more.
+The shopping options in New York City are limitless but our favorite way to spend our hard-earned dollars is at the Century 21 Department Store, a 4-story beast full of discounted designer goods, clothes, shoes, and much more.

-Grab a Beer at Heartland Brewery
+Grab a beer at Bronx Brewery

 Indulge at the Chocolate Room

-Hot chocolate at The Chocolate Room | Photo via Yelp![/caption] 269 Court St. and 51 5th Ave in Brooklyn, NY This heavenly place has two locations in Brooklyn and offers a variety of hot chocolate and coffee beverages made from ethically sourced Belgian chocolate and Varhona cocoa, alongside decadent chocolate deserts.
-If you're 21 and above and feeling it, you can get your cup or chocolatey goodness with a shot of booze.
-With so much to see in the city, you don't want the cold weather slowing you down.
-Try to make the most of your trip and visit indoor locations like the ones above.
-Luckily Winter ends on March 20th, and hopefully Spring will bring a more favorable weather.
-To prepare, check out Top Things to do in NYC this Spring.
+This heavenly place has two locations in Brooklyn and offers a variety of hot chocolate and coffee beverages made from ethically sourced Belgian chocolate and Valrhona cocoa, alongside decadent chocolate deserts.
+If you're 21 and above and feeling it, you can get your cup of chocolatey goodness with a shot of booze.

 Continue reading